benschac/data-structures-algorithms/stack/README.md

 #### Stack Implementation (instance variables)
 The stack is what strings together the nodes creating the structure.
 We can use a `this.top` and `this.size` instance variable to keep track of size and what's on top of the stack.

 This is the structure that's going to be used by the stack.
 Additionally we could've used javascript's array, WeakMap or Symbol primitive to implement a similar structure.
+I decided to create an implementation of my own to learn the concepts behind how arrays work.
+Additionally, I wanted to control the methods available to the structure that would use it.

 ```javascript